Archive for August, 2008

 Then, I had the good fortune of making half a dozen ”blind” or “cold” calls to Dover Air Force Base to try tracking down a couple of sales prospects for a client of mine, and “like sunshine on a rainy day,” one after another, the nicest, friendliest, most helpful people I have called in months.
 (And not so incidentally, they all spoke fluent English!)

 Each listened carefully without interrupting.
 Each asked questions to help qualify my interests.
 Each suggested names and numbers and situations I might want to consider and no one rushed me.
-One even gave me a very objective assessment of what she though my odds would be with each of the four other officers she referred.

 All I kept thinking was why can’t tech companies, as a prime example, take a page here?
 Why does it have to be so difficult to be treated appreciatively and respectfully by a company I’m looking to spend my hard-earned money with?
-Why aren’t corporate telephone people standing on their heads to exude overkill courtesy to prospective and actual buyers?

 Anyway, besides the fact that our blessed troops take pride in what they do, and are proud of the nation and we the people they represent, it seems to me that the sense of discipline (and resultant self-discipline) our military personnel buy into is the single training difference (from businesses) that most impacts external public relations.

-Before I forget, thank you ladies and gentlemen for your service to our country!
+for your service to our country!

 So, do companies need to give demerits and KP duty?
-Hmmmmm might be a damn good idea, actually! halalpiar
+Hmmmmm might be a damn good idea, actually!

 No responses yet